Installing Uptrace

 Uptrace also requires a PostgreSQL database to store metadata such as metric names and alerts.
 Typically, the PostgreSQL database requires only a few megabytes of disk space.

-After installing PostgreSQL, you can create database like this:
+After installing PostgreSQL, you can create the database like this:

 sudo -u postgres psql